 A total of 7 biomass pellet boilers are at various points around the zoo and are used to heat animal enclosures, buildings and offices.
 We are also registered as a self-supplier with BSL, supplying all our own fuel for one of our boilers using recycled wood from around the zoo.

-After sorting for recycling, our waste is now going to go to produce energy-from-waste, where the waste is burnt at high temperatures to reduce its volume and to create heat energy which is then converted into electrical power.
+After sorting for recycling, our waste is now going to produce energy-from-waste, where the waste is burnt at high temperatures to reduce its volume and to create heat energy which is then converted into electrical power.

 In waste to energy technologies, nearly all of the carbon content in the waste is emitted as carbon dioxide to the atmosphere.
 If the waste went to landfill, the amount of methane generated via decomposition of the biodegradable part of the waste would have a higher global warming potential than the carbon dioxide produced by this combustion.

-We have also been able to open our first palm oil free outlet, The Veg Box, which is open weekends and school holidays.
 Our fresh brewed, full bean coffee is certified by the Rainforest Alliance which ensures rigorous standards that conserve biodiversity and sustainability as well as our coffee and hot chocolate being fair trade.
 Many ingredients are also Red Tractor assured.

 We are committed to all of our food and Ice Cream products across Catering, Retail and Sweet Shop being either palm oil free or RSPO approved.
 Every product we sell has been verified and we hold certification on file.
 You can find out more about this here.

 We have now introduced paper straws as well as Birchwood cutlery in all our Catering outlets.
 We have also introduced Wooden ice cream spoons.

-. to work to reduce wherever possible the level of plastic within their sites in a manner that is appropriate for their location and situation
+To work to reduce wherever possible the level of plastic within their sites in a manner that is appropriate for their location and situation

-. to work with members of the public to increase awareness of the situation surrounding the level of plastic in our environment and contribute to positive behaviour change to reduce those levels
+To work with members of the public to increase awareness of the situation surrounding the level of plastic in our environment and contribute to positive behaviour change to reduce those levels

-. to work with their staff to increase awareness of the situation and contribute to positive behaviour change to reduce levels of plastic
+To work with their staff to increase awareness of the situation and contribute to positive behaviour change to reduce levels of plastic